What Should I Wear to Physical Therapy?

 4. Access to Injury

 When you dress for physical therapy, think about the affected body part.
 Wear clothing that allows your physical therapist to access the treatment area quickly and easily.
+For example, if your physical therapist is treating your back, wear a loose t-shirt so that they can easily access the area for palpation or examination.

 Best Clothing for Upper Body Injuries